7 Questions to Ask Before Joining a Credit Union

 - Unsecured Loans, including credit cards, personal loans and lines of credit, and student loans

-Because of slim profit margins, credit unions can offer more products at more competitive rates than banks.
+Since credit unions are not-for-profit organizations, excess earnings are returned to members through lower interest rates and fees.
+Because of their slim profit margins, credit unions can offer more products at more competitive rates than banks.
+Banks, on the other hand, pay excess earnings to shareholders, not to account holders.

 7. Are There Any Non-Banking Benefits of Credit Union Membership?

 By the very nature of a credit union, cooperation and thrift are important values.
 Therefore, membership often includes benefits that cover more than just banking products.
-Benefits of a credit union membership may also include:
+The benefits of a credit union membership may also include the following:

 - Discounts and special offers through partnered companies, such as club memberships, phone plans, and insurance products